Are you looking for a surge protector or power strip and wondering How Many Joules For Gaming PC required? then this

 Are Surge Protectors worth buying for Gaming PC?

-Yes, surge projectors are absolutely worth buying, they provide protection to your Gaming PC against power surges which occur due to increased spike in voltage.
+Yes, surge projectors are absolutely worth buying, they provide protection to your Gaming PC against power surges that occur due to increased spikes in voltage.

 Getting a surge protector which low clamping voltage and high joules capacity can protect your PC for a longer period of time.